Prison Fellowship

 ISSUE OVERVIEW

-Studies show that earned time programs provide a benefit for the community at large by reducing recidivism rates as well as decreasing the total correctional population and costs.
-The Missouri program for probationers and parolees reduced the state’s supervised population by approximately 13,000 individuals in its first three years.9 An expanded earned time program implemented by Washington state led to a 3.5 percent reduction of future felonies among participants.10 In addition to this social benefit, the program also provided a monetary benefit of over $15,000 in cost savings per person or a return of $1.88 in savings for each dollar spent on the program.11 Similar programs in Maryland and New York have yielded similar cost savings and reductions in recidivism.12 The positive results of these programs build on past findings that educational and rehabilitative programs benefit communities as a whole.13
+In addition to contributing to decreases in the total correctional population, improving prison conduct, and contributing to system-wide fiscal savings, studies show that earned time credit programs provide a benefit for the community by reducing recidivism rates and improving post-release employment opportunities.12 An expanded earned time program implemented by Washington state led to a 3.5% reduction of future felonies among participants.13 In addition to this public safety benefit, the program also achieved over $15,000 in cost savings per participant--a return of $1.88 in savings for each dollar spent on the program.14 Programs in Maryland and New York have yielded similar cost savings and reductions in recidivism.15

 PRISON FELLOWSHIP'S POSITION

-Prison Fellowship supports earned time programs as a means of building constructive prison culture and protecting public safety.
+Prison Fellowship® supports earned time credits as a release incentive that provides active accountability, recognizes rehabilitative progress, and contributes to both a constructive correctional culture and a safe community post-release.
 While proportional punishment may require a minimum amount of prison time served in order to satisfy what is owed for the harm to the victim, a restorative approach to justice may also allow for a portion of someone’s sentence to be shortened when a prisoner can demonstrate he or she has made a concerted effort to live positively and regain society’s trust.
-Earned time policies send a message that making amends and earning back the public’s trust are the expectation during punishment.
+Earned time policies send a message that making amends and earning back the public’s trust are a meaningful part of a just punishment.

-Due to public safety concerns, it may be appropriate to limit eligibility for early release as a reward for completing earned time programs.
-However, Prison Fellowship encourages policymakers to provide meaningful alternative incentives for all earned time program participants and to involve current and formerly incarcerated individuals in shaping those incentive offerings.
+Prison Fellowship encourages policymakers to incentivize participation in meaningful opportunities for incarcerated men and women to participate in programming, dignifying work, and other avenues to rehabilitative progress.
 By providing incentives for people to gain knowledge and skills or participate in programs that involve giving back to the community, we advance human dignity, facilitate values that are consistent with a productive life in society, and increase public safety.

 RESOURCES